Paul Randall: Return to Bristol Rovers

 Randall made his return to Bristol Rovers in January 1981 with the side struggling under the management of Terry Cooper and were bottom of the table.
 His first match back came against local rivals Bristol City with ended in a drab 0–0 draw and his first goals back came against Bolton on 14 February.
 However a run of just four wins in the final 15 matches saw Rovers relegated with just 23 points.
 With Rovers back in the Third Division in 1981–82 there was high hopes that they would be able to mount an instant return but after a poor start Terry Cooper was replaced with Bobby Gould.
 Randall scored 12 goals in 41 matches as Rovers ended in a disappointing position of 15th.
 In the 1982–83 season, Randall rediscovered his goalscoring form with 22 goals in 46 games as Rovers finished in 7th place.

 Gould quit in May 1983 to join Coventry and the board appointed David Williams as player-manager.
 Randall struggled with goals in 1983–84 scoring seven in 40 games as Rovers missed out on promotion by four points.
 His form returned in 1984–85 as he scored 22 goals in 51 games but Rovers again failed to gain promotion finishing 6th.
 Bobby Gould returned as manager for the 1985–86 season.
-Results and performances were poor and with Gould failing to keep an settled line-up Randall found himself in the reserves.
+Results and performances were poor and with Gould failing to keep a settled line-up Randall found himself in the reserves.
 He turned down a move to Dutch club NAC Breda in order to fight for his place at Rovers.
 But he failed to convince Gould to play him so Randall handed in a transfer request which drew an offer from non-league Yeovil Town which was accepted.